prog-ops/ble_scanner_mobile_app/README.md

 Error Handling:
 Implement proper error handling to handle any errors that may occur during scanning.

+## How to Use

+1. Run app, press "Scan Devices", it will show Modal of nearby BLE devices list
+2. Now it is scanning nearby bluetooth devices and showing notification while scanning
+3. Select BLE device you want to connect
+4. It will go back to main screen and display selected BLE device data like Device ID, UUID, RSSI, etc.

 ## Scan devices

 Main screen